ADHD at Work: How to Thrive in a Job That Wasn't Designed for Your Brain

 Procrastination on Big Projects

 Large projects with distant deadlines are the perfect storm for ADHD.
-The deadline exists in the vague "not now" future, the task is complex enough to trigger overwhelm, and there is no immediate consequence for delay.
+The deadline exists in the vague "not now" future, a classic example of ADHD time blindness, the task is complex enough to trigger overwhelm, and there is no immediate consequence for delay.
+The financial stakes can add another layer of stress too, particularly if procrastination leads to costly mistakes or missed opportunities.

 What helps: